AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 				   glm::vec3(0.0f, 1.0f, 0.0f)); // camera's positive up (y) axis
 ```

+The `glm::LookAt` function requires a position, target, and up vector respectively.
+Before delivering

 Lastly, we have a camera up position for the y axis to set vertical height on the camera.

 `glm::vec3 cameraUp = glm::vec3(0.0f, 1.0f, 0.0f);`